 (2) If the respondent’s removal was based, in whole or part, on his or her conviction of a felony (and the Court has not ordered permanent removal, as provided for above), evidence regarding the disposition and/or completion of the related sentence or any pardon;

 (3) Any pending criminal charge, whether misdemeanor or felony, shall be fully disclosed, and the respondent shall explain why the pending charge(s) should not result in a denial of his/her petition;

 (4) Where alcohol or drug abuse formed the basis for the respondent’s removal, in addition to the requirements of Section 26(d), the respondent shall not be reinstated as eligible to qualify unless he or she has:

-In assessing this criterion, the Judiciary Commission may consult with and rely upon expert opinions and/or reports of the Lawyer Assistance Program;
+In assessing this criterion, the Judiciary Commission may consult with and rely upon expert opinions and/or reports of the Judges and Lawyers Assistance Program;

 (5) The respondent’s past and current status with the Louisiana State Bar Association, if applicable, including meeting all requirements imposed upon lawyers with regard to continuing legal education and payment of all dues and assessments;